Thermal activation drives a finite-size crossover from scale-free to runaway avalanches in amorphous solids: Introduction

 In athermal systems, power-law distributed avalanches are only observed close to the critical point, both in elastic interfaces and in amorphous solids, and transition to exponential distributions as the driving increases away from the critical thresholds~\cite{liu2016}.
 Below threshold, there is no avalanche activity in a steady state (only transient).
 Nevertheless, when a finite temperature is considered, movement (or plastic activity) can take place below threshold and a steady state established.
 In the subcritical region of the depinning phase diagram, in fact at vanishingly small forces, one finds the well known `activated creep' regime, at small but finite $T$ and $f$, where one can study avalanche statistics~\cite{KoltonPRL2006, KoltonPRB2009, FerreroPRL2014, FerreroARCMP2021}. \textit{But what happens strictly at zero force and finite temperature?} A key question is whether purely thermal activation can generate an intrinsic instability scale organizing avalanche dynamics in the absence of external driving.

 In the last few years, there has been a growing interest in the glass community in the use of coarse-grained elastoplastic models (EPMs)~\cite{NicolasRMP2018}, originally proposed to study the rheology of yield stress systems, to analyze the problem of facilitation and thermal avalanches~\cite{OzawaPRL2023, TaheiPRX2023, TakahaPRE2025, deGeusPRE2025, KorchinskiPRX2025}.
 Ozawa and Biroli~\cite{OzawaPRL2023} showed that EPMs were useful to reproduce the facilitation mechanism of glass-forming liquids dynamics.
-They devised a classical two-dimensional EPM where local relaxation events are induced by thermal fluctuations, through activation over local energy barriers $\Delta E(\sigma_{\tt}-\sigma_{i})$~\cite{FerreroPRL2014, RodriguezLopezPRM2023}, where $\sigma_{\tt}$ are the local stress thresholds for yielding.
-Since an external shear driving is completely absent, the model also includes a randomization for the orientation angle $\varphi$ of the Eshelby propagator at each plastic event.
+They devised a classical two-dimensional EPM where local relaxation events are induced by thermal fluctuations, through activation over local energy barriers $\Delta E \propto (\sigma_{Y}-|\sigma_{i}|)^a$, where $\sigma_{Y}$ are the local stress thresholds for yielding, and $a$ is some exponent, usually $a=3/2$~\cite{OzawaPRL2023, RodriguezLopezPRM2023}. \resub{In this work we use $\sigma_{Y}=1$ for all blocks (notice that a site becomes unstable either when $\sigma_i>\sigma_Y$ or $\sigma_i<-\sigma_Y$.} Since an external shear driving is completely absent, the model also includes a randomization for the orientation angle $\varphi$ of the Eshelby propagator at each plastic event.
 Each plastic event produces a long-range, elasticity-mediated, distortion in the rest of the system and can therefore `induce' or `facilitate' new events by bringing the local stresses closer or above their local thresholds.
 The authors showed that the model displayed a relaxation time diverging with $1/T$ and a two-point correlation function $\xi_4$ with a peak shifting to longer times and larger amplitudes as temperature is decreased.
 This, together with snapshots of local persistence, demonstrated that these simple EPMs were able to reproduce salient features of the physics of the glass transition, as the existence of dynamical heterogeneities and the emergence of dynamical correlations.

 Following~\cite{OzawaPRL2023}, Tahaei \textit{et al.}~\cite{TaheiPRX2023} explored the statistical properties of the EP model including avalanche statistics and re-discussed the facilitation mechanisms leading to dynamical heterogeneities.
 They established an extremal dynamics ($T=0^{+}$) to study `thermal avalanches' and interpret results both on avalanche statistics and dynamical heterogeneities in terms of criticality associated to a zero-temperature fixed point.